Home » About Endometriosis Australia

 About Endometriosis Australia

-Educational programs: Our programs include informative fact sheets, training modules, and fundraising initiatives aimed at advancing prevention, diagnosis, and treatment options, striving for a cure.
-We collaborate with medical, psychology, physiotherapy, allied health, and complementary medicine experts to ensure our initiatives are accurate and effective, and enhance community and medical understanding of this disease.
+Educate for better outcomes: Our programs include fact sheets, training modules, and fundraising to improve prevention, diagnosis, and treatment.
+We work with experts in medicine, psychology, physiotherapy, and other fields to improve community and medical understanding of endometriosis.

-Patient empowerment: We are committed to empowering patients with essential knowledge for proactive healthcare management and advocating for patient-centred care solutions.
+Empower patients: We are committed to empowering patients with the knowledge they need to manage their healthcare proactively and advocate for patient-centred care solutions.

 Objectives of Endometriosis Australia

-- Engage in a strong awareness campaign to inform, the medical community, business, media and the public about endometriosis.
+• Launch awareness campaigns to inform the medical community, business, media and the public about endometriosis.

-- Represent the tens of thousands of women, girls and those assigned female at birth (AFAB) throughout Australia that have endometriosis.
+• Represent the tens of thousands of women, girls and those presumed female at birth (PFAB) across Australia living with endometriosis.

-- Raise funds for research in Australia into the causes, treatments and ultimately prevention of endometriosis.
+• Raise funds for research into the causes, treatments and eventual prevention of endometriosis.

 Our people

-Endometriosis Australia is proud to have a dedicated team of Board Directors, Clinical Advisory Committee members, Ambassadors, and EndoChampions.
+Endometriosis Australia has a dedicated team of Board Directors, Clinical Advisory Committee members, Ambassadors and EndoChampions.

-Over the past decade, this team has actively fostered endometriosis awareness within the community, spearheaded fundraising programs for research and education, and more.
+Over the past decade, this team has played a pivotal role in raising awareness about endometriosis, leading fundraising programs for research and education, and more.

 The story of Endometriosis Australia

-There is a significant delay in diagnosing endometriosis, with an average delay of 6.5 years.
-This delay is largely due to societal norms around menstrual health, which lead girls and *women to normalise symptoms.
-Additionally, healthcare providers sometimes dismiss or normalise symptoms when patients seek medical help.
+Diagnosis of endometriosis is often delayed by an average of 6.5 years.
+This delay is caused by societal norms that make girls and *women normalise menstrual symptoms.
+Healthcare providers often dismiss or normalise symptoms when patients seek help.

 Importance of early diagnosis: Early diagnosis and treatment are crucial as they reduce the long-term impacts of endometriosis, including the need for invasive and fertility treatments.